-Compared to our other article, discussing the needs for a lightweight backpacking checklist, this blog sums up the utmost essentials that’ll guarantee a safe and funt trip for anyone going ou there!
+Compared to our ultralight backpacking checklist, discussing the needs for a lightweight backpacking checklist, this blog sums up the utmost essentials that’ll guarantee a safe and fun trip for anyone going out there!

 Please consider the following list as a general guideline, as you should always take into account to local temperatures and pack accordingly.
 The following packing tips allow you to whether most climates with the essentials that’ll benefit you in any condition.
 For more specific tips, check out our article on hiking in winter or our summer hiking clothing guide.

 A backpack is the most crucial piece of gear for any backpacking trip.
 Choose a backpack with a size appropriate for the length of your trip and the amount of gear you plan to bring.
 A good rule of thumb is to select a backpack with a capacity between 50–80 liters for multi-day trips.
 With 50-80 litres of packing capacity, you’ll be sure to not overpack, which will weigh down your adventure.
 While still having enough room for all the essentials to complete your trip with the utmost fun!
 Ensure that the backpack fits comfortably and snugly, distributing the weight evenly across your hips and shoulders.
 Don't forget to adjust the straps and hip belt for maximum stability.